 Higher flow – stout, getting into class 4: No ledge visible.
 Holes are getting pretty substantial though more sneak routes open up.
 Running first dam isn’t outright boat abuse.
 Pillars (portagable, 3ish sneak) and factory (long portage) are getting into class 4.

-Moonda is at it’s best 1-3 days after big rains when it’s running clear and most flashier stuff isn’t running.
+Moonda is at it’s best 1-3 days or even longer after big rains when it’s running clear and most flashier stuff isn’t running.

 Moodna Meeting locations